Knight Foundation: 20th century

 Charles Landon Knight was the publisher of the Akron Beacon Journal from 1907 to 1933.
-C.L.
-Knight had a tradition of providing financial assistance to college students until his passing in Autumn 1933.
+C. L. Knight had provided financial assistance to college students until his 1933 death.

-Following their father's death, with the help of Jack Barry, John S. and James L. Knight established the Knight Memorial Education Fund in 1940.
+Subsequently, with the help of Jack Barry, John S. and James L. Knight established the Knight Memorial Education Fund in 1940.
 It would provide scholarships to students continuing their father's mission of helping Akron college students afford college.
 The funds were contributed by Knight’s and their newspapers, such as the Akron Beacon Journal, which contributed to the education fund.

 In December 1950, the Knight Foundation was incorporated in the state of Ohio.
 It began with an initial balance of $9,047, transferred from the education fund.
 Its stated goal was to continue carrying out the work of the education fund, but it was expanded to serve charitable, religious, scientific, literary, and philanthropic purposes for the benefit of the general public.
 The Foundation began making small grants to local education, social services, and cultural organizations.
 The Foundation’s first grant to a journalism organization was to the Inter American Press Association for a scholarship fund in 1954.

 In its first decade, the majority of the Foundation's financial resources were provided by contributions from Knight Newspapers, such as the Akron Beacon Journal and the Miami Herald, including gifts from John and James Knight.
-Other Knight Newspapers also contributed, resulting in a limited number of grants being awarded to those cities.
+Other Knight newspapers also contributed, resulting in a limited number of grants being awarded to those cities.
 Despite several family ties, the foundation was legally independent of Knight Newspapers.